Fyroo/Townie-Bot/README.md

 # Townie
 Discord bot
-Concept discord bot for advanced server managment and built-in game
+Concept discord bot for advanced server managment with a built-in game